OfficeDev/office-js-docs-pr/reference/excel-requirement-sets.md

 |TableBinding.setFormatsAsync|Excel, Excel Online|
 |TableBinding.setTableOptionsAsync|Excel, Excel Online|

-## What's new in Excel JS APIs 1.3
+## What's new in Excel JavaScript API 1.3
-The following are the new additions to Excel JavaScript APIs in requirement set 1.3.
+The following are the new additions to the Excel JavaScript APIs in requirement set 1.3.

 |Object| What is new| Description|Feedback|
 |:----|:----|:----|:----|